 What can be brought to the drop-off sites?

-Drop-off sites are for leaves and grass clippings ONLY.
-Please do not put brush, rocks, animal waste, or any other non-leaf material at the drop-off locations.
-No bags - leaf bags must be emptied and removed from the site.
+Drop-off sites are for leaves and grass clippings ONLY!
+Please NO brush, rocks, animal waste, garden waste, ornamental long grasses, hostas, seaweed, pumpkins, or any other non-leaf material at the drop-off locations.
+Bags must be emptied and removed from site.
 Non-leaf material will damage the Town's leaf vacuum machine.
 If non-leaf material is dropped off at these sites, it will result in the sites being shut down.
+No contractor dumping.

 Curbside Leaf Collection for Lake Kegonsa Area